-Some of our competitors with diversified business units outside the hard drive industry may be able to sell disk drives at lower margins that we cannot match.
+Some of our competitors with diversified business units outside the hard drive industry periodically sell disk drives at prices that we cannot profitably match.

 Some of our competitors earn a significant portion of their revenue from business units outside the hard drive industry.
-Because they do not depend solely on sales of hard drives to achieve profitability, they may be able to sell hard drives at lower margins and operate their hard drive business unit at a loss while still remaining profitable overall.
-In addition, if these competitors can increase sales of non-hard drive products to the same customers, they may benefit from selling their hard drives at low margins.
-Our results of operations may be adversely affected if we can not successfully compete with these companies.
+Because they do not depend solely on sales of hard drives to achieve profitability, they periodically sell hard drives at lower prices and operate their hard drive business unit at a loss while still remaining profitable overall.
+In addition, if these competitors can increase sales of non-hard drive products to the same customers, they may benefit from selling their hard drives at low prices.
+Our results of operations may be adversely affected if we can not successfully compete with the pricing by these companies.

-If we do not successfully expand into new hard drive markets, our business may suffer.
+If we do not successfully expand into new hard drive markets and transition the features of our products, our business may suffer.

 To remain a significant supplier of hard drives, we will need to offer a broad range of hard drive products to our customers.
 We currently offer a variety of 3.5-inch hard drives for the desktop, enterprise, CE and external storage markets, and we also offer 2.5-inch form factor hard drives for the mobile, CE and external storage markets.
 However, demand for hard drives may shift to products in smaller other form factors, which our competitors may already offer.
-We recently entered into the sub-2.5-inch hard drive market with a 1.0-inch hard drive product, however the demand for the 1.0-inch form factor drive is significantly less than our initial estimates of this market, thus impairing our ability to realize revenue from this product.
+We entered into the sub-2.5-inch hard drive market with a 1.0-inch hard drive product, however the demand for the 1.0-inch form factor drive has been significantly less than our initial estimates of this market, thus impairing our ability to realize revenue and profit from this product.